 Sultan joined Shatil in 2005.
 Sultan works to promote social change in the Negev through instruction and empowerment of local organizations and communities, with a special emphasis on the Bedouin Community.
 He supervises all Shatil Negev based activities.

-Born and raised in the Negev, Sultan studied at Ben Gurion University, graduating with an M.A. in educational psychology.
-He is an active volunteer in initiatives promoting Bedouin rights and helped establish the Sons of Laqiya Cultural Association.
+Born and raised in the Negev, Sultan graduated with an M.A. in educational psychology from Ben Gurion University.
+He volunteers for initiatives promoting Bedouin rights and helped establish the Sons of Laqiya Cultural Association.

 Director, Shatil Center for Policy Change